thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 #### esbuild

 This project uses [serverless-esbuild](https://www.npmjs.com/package/serverless-esbuild) over its webpack counterpart.
 The esbuild tool chain is generally faster and requires less dependencies to work out of the box.
+Currently, the tooling is configured to use `npm`.
+If you wish to use `yarn` or `pnpm`, please change the `packager` field in the configuration accordingly.

 #### Bundle Analyzer

 This project ships with the [serverless-analyze-bundle-plugin](https://www.npmjs.com/package/serverless-analyze-bundle-plugin) to allow you to visualize your Lambda bundles.
 This is an especially important factor when dealing with cold starts and should be monitored.
-To analyze a function bundle, run `yarn build --analyze <functionName>`.
+To analyze a function bundle, run `npm run build --analyze <functionName>`.
 This will give you a visualization of your function's dependencies and their sizes.

 #### File Patterns